-Reference community data was calculated through summation (e.g., area, total population, total households), or a weighted average based on the size, population, or households within each county (e.g., population density, percent low-income, median household income, percent minority).
-For San Francisco, San Mateo, and Santa Clara Counties, consistent with the Metropolitan Transportation Commission's approach, low-income is defined as persons with household incomes at or below 200 percent of the poverty guidelines.
+1 Reference community and resource study area data were calculated through summation (e.g., area, total population, total households), or a weighted average based on the size, population, or households within each county or subsection (e.g., population density, percent low-income, median household income, percent minority).

+2 For San Francisco, San Mateo, and Santa Clara Counties, consistent with the Metropolitan Transportation Commission's approach, low-income is defined as persons with household incomes at or below 200 percent of the U.S. Census poverty thresholds.

-Per U.S. Census Bureau data, this is the percent of population with a disability who are over the age of 5.
+3 Per U.S. Census Bureau data, this is the percent of population with a disability who are over the age of 5.